varoonp123/dotfiles/README.md

 # dotfiles

+This repo mainly has an entrypoint [`main.sh`](./bootscripts/src/main.sh) that idempotently installs/updates a Debian or Ubuntu machine to keep it up to date as a reasonable setting to get stuff done.

+## Main tasks

+- Apt installing a bunch of developer tools including neovim, language servers, sdkman/jvm ecosystem, data processing tools, compiler toolchains, docker, and machine-maintenance/monitoring tools.
+- Symlink various dotfiles/config files within the user's `$HOME` directory.

-My setup is mainly my i3wm setup, (neo)vim configs, and a collections of things to apt install to make my local env less terrible as quickly as possible.
+My setup mainly consists of my neo)vim configs, i3wm setup, and a collections of things to apt install to make my local env less terrible as quickly as possible.

+## Things I dislike

+- I want a recent version of Neovim and currently I use snap/snapd for that.
+That is the last thing I am using Snap for.

 ## Unautomated
-- Docker desktop for linux is a tad in flux.
-For now, after bootstrapping, which does some [docker operations](./bootscripts/src/docker.sh), [do whatever the Docker docs say](https://docs.docker.com/desktop/install/ubuntu/).
-As of 2023, this involves downloading a file from the Docker website.
-Maybe apt install it later?
-Idk what the most reliable boostrapable way of install docker alongside my dev env is.
 - I installed VSCode, Chrome, and (maybe a few others?) manually since I want a relatively recent version.
 Maybe try [flatpack next time?](https://flathub.org/apps/com.visualstudio.code)?